MAMware/court-jurdroids/README.md

 <!-- ----------------------------------------------------------------- -->

 TO DO
-keep it lean, current readme.md is at alpha stage v0.0.8
+keep it lean, current readme.md is at alpha stage v0.0.9

 1.  **Keep it Updated:** As the development or deployment process changes, remember to update the README and the related documents.

-2. **Adding visuals:** Make simple diagrams using tools like MermaidJS supported by GitHub Markdown that can significantly improve understanding.

-3. **Add dir:** `/prompts` for prompt recomendations

-4. **Check that the tests directory is importable by the added _init_.py file.